valhalla/valhalla-docs/optimized_route/api-reference.md

 ## Inputs of the optimized route service

-The optimized route service requires an API key.
-In a request, you must append your own API key to the URL, following `api_key=`.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 An example request takes the form of `matrix.mapzen.com/optimized_route?json={}&api_key=`, where the `optimized_route?` represents the type of query and the JSON inputs inside the ``{}`` include an array of at least four locations and options for the route costing model.

 Here is an example of an Optimized Route scenario: